 - Possible fever

 - Headaches that occur over the sinuses

 - Abnormal x-ray or CT scan of the sinuses

-Some people have identified a relationship between their migraines and their consumption of particular foods.
+Some people have identified a relationship between their headaches and the consumption of particular foods.
 Studies have investigated this relationship, and seem to support this idea.
 However, there is controversy over whether this relationship is related to allergies, or if the migraine may be triggered by a particular chemical or ingredient in the food.
 Common food triggers for headaches include:

 - Artificial sweeteners

 - Cane sugar